 The goal of the Organization is to maintain \$200,000 in cash reserves as emergency funds.
-Cash reserves may be maintained in investment or money market accounts.
-The Organization had funds held in money market accounts totaling \$678,993 and \$1,425,574 as of December 31, 2023 and 2022, respectively.
+Cash in excess of current operating needs may be maintained in investment, certificate of deposit, or money market accounts.
+The Organization had funds held in money market accounts totaling \$461,156 and \$853,901 as of December 31, 2024 and 2023, respectively.